seglo/connect-prism/README.md

 #### Record

 The record mode will allow you to both record and proxy all HTTP traffic for a certain endpoint on your connect development server.
-For example, if in production your API sits at an endpoint /myApiServer you may be currently proxying requests to a server you're hosting on another port or on an integration machine somewhere else.
+For example, if in production your API sits at an endpoint `/api` then you may be currently proxying requests to a server you're hosting locally on another port or to an integration machine somewhere else.
 You may have also attempted to mock out services that make HTTP calls in your client side code itself.
 While in record mode you can navigate your application and trigger all the types of API calls you would like to have recorded.
 Prism will then listen for responses and serialize them to disk.
 When you want to read these responses instead of proxying traffic to the real server you shutdown and switch to the 'mock' mode.

 #### Mock